renatomartins/klondike/readme.md

 # Klondike

 A simple web-based patience card game.
-It helped me learn a bit about, like:
+Though, as you may notice, I'm not very good at coloring.
+But it's playable! :hearts:

+_Tip: a narrower screen will look better, for now._

+### Some of the stuff inside (and around):

+ * Grunt
+ * Backbone
+ * Require.js
+ * LESS
- * native HTML5 drag & drop;
+ * native HTML5 drag & drop
- * flexbox;
+ * flexbox
+ * font icons by icomoon
- * viewport lengths.
+ * viewport length units

 ## TODO

  * improve the css measures and colors
  * deal 1 or 3 cards from the deck
+ * tests please!
+ * make it extensible to support other solitaire games
  * keyboard shortcuts

 ## Contribute

+Requirements:

+ * Node.js
+ * Grunt (`npm install -g grunt-cli`)

 Install dependencies: